If you feel unsafe for any reason, please call 911 or your local emergency number.

 Both can destabilize.

-Autonomy without regulation becomes reaction with justification.
+Acting independently without emotional steadiness becomes reaction with justification.

 And justification spreads quickly.